 The Indian Army draws its inspiration from the high moral ethics of our long surviving civilization wherein it is considered a righteous duty to take up arms against the evil.

-The Bhagwad Gita, a holy religious scripture, states:
+The Bhagwad Gita, a holy religious scripture, states: "Further having regards for thine own duty,

 Thou shouldst not falter,